The Future of Large Language Model Pre-training is Federated: Introduction

 \section{Introduction}

 The impressive performance of generative pre-trained large language models (LLMs) and their multi-modal derivations largely owes to their capacity to learn representations at scale~\citep{OgScalingLaws}.
-Thus, a very small number of well-resourced tech companies and institutions are using increasingly powerful computing facilities in the race to scale up LLMs and dataset sizes to achieve state-of-the-art (SOTA) performance.
+Thus, a handful of well-resourced tech companies and institutions are using increasingly powerful computing facilities in the race to scale up LLMs and dataset sizes to achieve state-of-the-art~(SOTA) performance.
 The thousands of hours of training to convergence on thousands of specialized and well-connected hardware accelerators in a single data center incur a high energy and monetary cost \citep{EnergyConsumptionForecast}.
-Distributing training across multiple data centers in sparse geographical locations, for those companies who could afford such a thing, would drive the cost even higher due to communication overheads~\citep{comm_eff_distr_learning_survey, training_cost_distr_data}.
+Distributing training across multiple data centers in sparse geographical locations, for those companies who could afford it, would drive the cost even higher due to communication overheads~\citep{comm_eff_distr_learning_survey, training_cost_distr_data}.